Schedules¶

 Notes:

-- The inner join requires the data view to expose job_id
+- The inner join requires the data view to expose job_id.
+Returning j.* from fabricks.jobs guarantees this.

 - Manual jobs are excluded from schedule views by design.